Jim Maddy, President and CEO

 Shelly Grow, M.S., Director of Conservation Programs

-Shelly currently manages the grants program under the Conservation Endowment Fund, the Annual Report on Conservation and Science, and helps oversee AZA’s citizen science program, FrogWatch USA.
+Shelly currently manages the grants program under the Conservation Grants Fund, the Annual Report on Conservation and Science, and helps oversee AZA’s citizen science program, FrogWatch USA.
 Shelly has also been active on amphibian conservation issues and served as the program coordinator for the Butterfly Conservation Initiative, beginning in 2003.
 She received a B.A. in environmental studies from Grinnell College and an M.S. in sustainable development and conservation biology from the University of Maryland – College Park.
 Prior to working at AZA, Shelly worked on organic and sustainable agriculture research and policy with the US Department of Agriculture and the Henry A. Wallace Center for Agriculture and the Environment at Winrock International.

 Rachel Gauza, Education Outreach Coordinator

 Rachel joined AZA in 2011 with the primary responsibility of coordinating AZA’s citizen science program, FrogWatch USA.
 In addition to administering day-to-day activities for the program, Rachel works to expand and support its nationwide monitoring network.
 Rachel promotes the scientific and educational impact of the program through curriculum and resource development, chapter coordinator and volunteer recruitment and training, data management and reporting, and the incorporation of innovative online tools.
 Rachel also supports other conservation education initiatives to connect people to nature and instill the value of conserving wildlife and wild places.